metabase/metabase/docs/people-and-groups/start.md

 - [Google Sign-in][google-sign-in]
 - [LDAP][ldap]

-### SSO for Metabase paid versions
+### SSO for Metabase paid plans

-With paid versions, you have more options to help manage lots of people and groups.
+With some paid plans, you have more options to help orchestrate lots of people and groups.

 - [JWT][jwt]
 - LDAP advanced features